-Marketing is about tapping into all of the senses that you have at your disposal, and in the context of live streams, those senses are visual and auditory.
+Marketing is about tapping into all of the senses that you have at your disposal, and in the context of live streams, those two senses are visual and auditory.

 Given that it’s the driving force behind registrations and audience engagement, that’s understandable.
 But it’s also overlooking an extremely important statistic: 90% of the information transmitted through the brain is visual.

 In other words, the visual elements that you create really set the tone for your viewers and this has a big say on making effective content that sticks out from all everything else out there.

 Going back to the two senses that we have at our disposal, we know that the auditory part is already well covered (a quick Google confirms that), so today we’ll be showing you how the visual